 Settlement Charge for VSS

+As Generation Entities are not compensated for Voltage Support Service, as specified in Section 6.8.4, Payments for Voltage Support Provided to ERCOT, there is no payment by Load of VSS costs.

+[PIP 102: No compensation for Voltage Support.
+Once implemented, replace above with the following]

 The money paid for Voltage Support Service as specified in Section 6.8.4, Capacity Payments for Voltage Support Provided to ERCOT, will be charged to each QSE on a Load Ratio Share as follows:

-LAVSSiq = -1 * (MWDNPAYi + VARPAYi) * LRSiq
+LAVSSiq = -1 * (VARPAYi) * LRSiq

 Settlement Obligation for Black Start Service, RMR Standby Service, and RMR Synchronous Condenser Service